-Circular bioeconomy refers to an economy that relies on renewable natural resources to produce food, energy, products and services and is the renewable segment of the circular economy.
+The circular bioeconomy refers to an economy that relies on renewable natural resources to produce food, energy, products, and services and is the renewable segment of the circular economy.
+This revision in 2023 focuses on sustainability issues and digitalisation in the SRIA (Strategic Research and Innovation Agenda for the Forest-Based Circular Bioeconomy - CLIC Innovation 2020).
+The revision has been supplemented with matters related to sustainability and digitalisation in the chapter on drivers.